 Could you describe your office?
 How is your team structured?

 There are six of us and everybody basically has their own area of specialization.
-Anyway we are all working together in a big office which we’re now remodeling a little in order to make the team more flexible.
+Anyway we are all working together in a big office which we’re now remodelling a little in order to make the team more flexible.
 Sometimes we sit in office chairs when we work; other times we use creative areas that have couches and standing desks.
 We continue to make frequent use of mobile working possibilities and our job takes us to different locations and manufacturing plants in Europe.

 What kind of people are you looking for the most in your field?